alialavia/UserIdentification/reporting/kw_7.md

 	- [ ] Optical flow (implemented yet not integrated)
 - [x] Only take profile picture when user has eyes open and mouth closed
 	- Condition too strong (does take too long to find a good picture)
+- [x] Parallel face detection in case Kinect fails
+	- Threaded parallel Face Detection (HoG).
+Would slow system down to appox 1fps if detection is done in realtime.

 ------